abelsiqueira/abelsiqueira.github.io-old2/content/blog/2015-01-16-selecting-a-subgroup-of-cutest-problems-according-to-specific-criteria.md

 ---
-title: "Selecting a Subgroup of CUTEst Problems According to Specific Criteria"
+title: 'Selecting a Subgroup of CUTEst Problems According to Specific Criteria'
-date: "2015-01-16"
+date: '2015-01-16'
 tags:
-- "cutest"
+  - 'cutest'
-- "classification"
+  - 'classification'
 ---

 # Selecting a Subgroup of CUTEst Problems According to Specific Criteria